Youssef Chahine: Childhood and early life

-Chahine (Fr. pronounced Shaheen) was born in Alexandria, Egypt to a Melkite Greek Catholic family.
+Chahine (Fr. pronounced Shaaheen) was born in Alexandria, Egypt to a Melkite Greek Catholic family.
 His father was an attorney originally from Zahle, Lebanon and was a supporter of the Egyptian nationalist Wafd Party.
 His mother, Claire Bastorous was of Greek descent.
 She worked as a tailor.
 Although Chahine was raised Catholic, he was not a believer in organized religion.
 If asked of his religion, he would state, "Egyptian".
 At home, the Chahines spoke five languages, which was common in cosmopolitan Alexandria at the time.

-Chahine had affectionate parents and had a strong relationship with both of them- even though his mother and father had distinct personalities.
+Chahine had affectionate parents and had a strong relationship with both of them, even though his mother and father had distinct personalities.
 At a young age, he knew what he wanted to become.
 Chahine would stay under his bed and in his room for hours, picturing himself in the industry- whether in a projection theater, a cinema hall or a production company.

 When asked about his childhood and early interest in cinema, Chahine said:"At the age of Eight, I discovered that 9.5mm films and projectors were being sold in stores.
 I saved from allowances enough to buy the projector and then became a regular for the Rabbani Bibi films.
 I used to gather the children of the neighborhood to show them these films.
 Some of them didn’t care for cinema and would come up with excuses not to attend.
 So I had no choice but to form a gang to beat up those who were late coming to the show."

 In the following years, two concepts raged Chahine and gagged his interest: indulging in sexual fantasies and cinema.
 A few years later, Chahine dealt with the death of his brother Alfred, who was only two years older than him.
 Chahine always remembered Alfred's eyes, which influenced his work.
-Most his male actors had eyes that resembled Alfred's.
+Most of his male actors had eyes that resembled Alfred's.

 According to Chahine, his father was honest, which seeped into his values and was a trait he appreciated having.
 Along with honesty, Chahine's father ignited his love for books.
 Being a lawyer, Chahine's father could not keep up with the tuition bills, so he closed up his law office and took a job in the legal department in the Alexandria municipality so he could send Chahine to Victoria College.
 Another memory Chahine was fond of, was how his father took him to the desert, and taught him how to look for landmarks and find his way back home.
 Scouting for film locations often brought back these memories.
 Their home was aristocratic, even though they were not rich.
 They had to be well mannered, and mistakes had punishments(which usually meant having dinner alone in the kitchen rather than outside on the family table.)
 Despite them being tight on money, they would still have guests over for dinner and lived without paying much attention to bank statements.